Parallel Increment

 }

 This program is type correct and free from data races.
-But, since the lock holds the entire permission on x, there’s no way to give this function a meaningful postcondition, aside from emp.
+But, since the lock holds the entire permission on x, there’s no way to give this function a precise postcondition.

 A First Take, with Locks